-No formulas, study materials, notes, papers, calculators, telephones or any other electronic device will be allowed in exams/exam reviews.
-Course coordinators have the option to amend this requirement (for example an open book exam, or exam where calculators or other aids may be necessary).
+- No formulas, study materials, notes, papers, calculators, telephones or any other electronic device will be allowed in exams/exam reviews.
+Course coordinators have the option to amend this requirement (for example an open book exam, or exam where calculators or other aids may be necessary). - No exams, answer sheets, or materials of any kind shall leave the testing area.

-- No exams, answer sheets, or materials of any kind shall leave the testing area - All exams, answer sheets, additional materials as supplied and answer keys if distributed following the exam, will require that the student put their name on each piece of paper.
+• All exams, answer sheets, additional materials as supplied and answer keys if distributed following the exam, will require that the student put their name on each piece of paper.

-Students are required to understand and sign the Oath of Conduct Statement on the front page of every secure exam (see statement below) and by taking the exam they agree to the Academic Dishonesty Policy.
+Students are required to understand and abide by the Oath of Conduct Statement (see statement below) and by taking the exam, they agree to the Academic Dishonesty Policy.
+By signing this Handbook contract, that signifies that the student understands and abides by this oath.